-Student Government.
-The unique blend of elements that gives the Notre Dame community its identity has, over a period of years, shaped the character of the student government.
+Student Government: The unique blend of elements that gives the Notre Dame community its identity has shaped the character of the student government.

 The greatest influence on the student government is the system of residence halls, which not only provides students with a place to live, but also serves as the principal center for social interaction on campus.
 Each hall has its own government, consisting of a hall president, vice president, cabinet, and judicial board, which works in cooperation with the hall staff to develop the best possible environment for its residents.
-As the basic unit of student government, the halls, and their needs, significantly shape the campus-wide student government.